mui/material-ui/docs/data/material/experimental-api/css-theme-variables/usage.md

 ```

 :::info
-The `CssVarsProvider` is built on top of the [`ThemeProvider`](/material-ui/customization/theming/#themeprovider) with extra features like CSS variables generation, session synchronization, unlimited color schemes, etc.
+💡 The `CssVarsProvider` is built on top of the [`ThemeProvider`](/material-ui/customization/theming/#themeprovider) with extra features like CSS variables generation, storage synchronization, unlimited color schemes, etc.
 :::

 ## Toggle between light and dark mode

-The new provider has light and dark mode by default.
-It stores the user's selected mode and syncs it with the browser's local storage internally.

-You can create your own interface and use the hook, `useColorScheme`, to read and/or update the mode programmatically:
+Use the hook, `useColorScheme`, to read and update the user selected mode:

 ```jsx
 import {